Asymptotic errors in adiabatic evolution

 An alternative approach is based on the so-called switching theorem, which gives a direct estimate for the error in the regime of asymptotically long times~\cite{GARRIDO1962553, 10.1063/1.1704127, FJSancho_1966, Nenciu1981, Avron1987, JP, Nenciu1991, Nenciu1993, HAGEDORN2002235, 10.1063/1.3236685, PhysRevA.82.052305, 10.1063/1.4748968, PhysRevLett.116.080503}.
 The theorem describes the asymptotic behavior of the error accumulated as a function of evolution time, $T$, and the spectral gaps in the Hamiltonian.
 There is what might be termed a \textit{quasi}-asymptotic series for the error whose only dependence on the path between the initial and final endpoint are phase factors between a contribution from the initial and final points.

-The switching theorem was discovered decades after the introduction of the adiabatic theorem and has since been primarily studied within the field of mathematical physics.
+The switching theorem was discovered decades after the introduction of the adiabatic theorem~\cite{LENARD1959261} and has since been primarily studied within the field of mathematical physics.
 In the domain of its validity, the accuracy of the switching theorem improves as additional terms are included, up to a certain optimal number of terms, which generally depends on the value of $T$.
 However, if there are only a finite number of nonzero derivatives of the Hamiltonian at the endpoints, the series truncates at finite order.
 We will refer to the regime in $T$, where the asymptotic expansion is both effective and dominated by its leading term, as the hyperadiabatic regime.
+This regime lies within the adiabatic regime, where errors are small, and the adiabatic theorem approximately holds~\cite{doi:10.1143/JPSJ.5.435, messiah61,Tong:2005zz, PhysRevLett.104.120401}.

 The evolution of a quantum state (using natural units with $\hbar \equiv 1$) is described by the time-dependent Schr\"odinger equation:

 The adiabatic theorem implies that if $H(t)$ evolves infinitely slowly, then the $n$th eigenstate of the initial Hamiltonian evolves to the corresponding eigenstate of the final Hamiltonian.
 This paper focuses on the ground state, but, \textit{mutatis mutandis}, this can be done for any eigenstates.
 Since the system does not evolve infinitely slowly, diabatic transitions (errors) are unavoidable.
 Assuming $t_i$ and $t_f$ are the times at which the Hamiltonian corresponds to the initial and final Hamiltonians, the error accumulated during the evolution is given by